yapshinn/moe-kuochuansec/_cca/Uniformed Groups/NPCC.md

 ![](/images/The%20Kuo%20Chuan%20Experience/CCA/NPCC/programmes.jpg)

-<p></p><p style="text-align: justify;font-size:16px;">The NPCC cadets are encouraged to take part in Inter-Unit and National competitions such as Annual Area Sports Day.
+<p style="text-align: justify;font-size:16px;">The NPCC cadets are encouraged to take part in Inter-Unit and National competitions such as Annual Area Sports Day.
 Competitions organised by the Home Team Academy (NPCC HQ) include the Bi-Annual National Campcraft competition and the 22” Revolver shooting competition. </p>

 <p style="text-align: justify;font-size:16px;">Cadets also get the opportunity to participate in various camps such as the annual Adventure Training Camp and Survival Training Camp at Pulau Ubin.&nbsp; Selected cadets will also join cadets from other schools for Overseas Enrichment Visits to Hong Kong and Brunei.</p>